neoremind/fluent-validator/README.md

 ### 1.1 Prerequisite

 In order to use Fluent Validator within a Maven project, simply add the following dependency to your pom.xml.
 There are no other dependencies for Fluent Validator, which means other unwanted libraries will not overwhelm your project.

 	<dependency>
     	<groupId>com.baidu.beidou</groupId>
     	<artifactId>fluent-validator</artifactId>
     	<version>1.0.0-SNAPSHOT</version>
 	</dependency>

+*Currently GA version has not been released but the snapshot version is able to work normally.
+See more on [sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/baidu/unbiz/).*

 ### 1.2 Create a domain model